 Here is the picture , so that you do not need to redraw it, if you just want to repeat the exercise.
 It is not drawn in full repeat – you should be able to finish it on your own, if you want to become a jacquard designer.
 For gifted people, this is the easy part.
 For the rest of us, it is next to impossible 😉

-We are now at the stage, when we need to draw the weaves for gobelin fabric.
+We are now at the stage when we need to draw the weaves for gobelin fabric.
 Select Weave > Edit.
-In Edit weave toolbox click on to delete contents of weave editor.
+In Edit weave toolbox click on to delete contents of the weave editor.
 Then you have to set the dimensions of the weave.
-Since our fabric is composed of five warps and three wefts, and the size of weave for one warp and one weft is four by four, the size of composite weave is 5 warps x 4 = 20 and 3 wefts x 4 = 12.
+Since our fabric is composed of five warps and three wefts, and the size of weave for one warp and one weft is four by four, the size of the composite weave is 5 warps x 4 = 20 and 3 wefts x 4 = 12.
 Select Change > Dimensions.
 In the Change dimensions dialog box write the dimensions of the weave which you will draw (20×12).
-You can also change dimensions with mouse if you click on arrows or use wheel mouse on the numbers.
+You can also change dimensions with a mouse if you click on arrows or use a mouse wheel on the numbers.